 The focus of this lab is on the experimental analysis of choice - particularly between alternatives that differ in reinforcement type, delay, magnitude, and/or probability.
 Current projects include both basic human operant and questionnaire-based studies.
 Planned expansions over the next three years include behavioral pharmacology with rodents and contingency management of gambling and drug use.

 The Behavior Analysis program seeks students committed to a behavioral orientation in psychology, who show research and scholarly potential, and who show potential as teachers, scientists and practitioners.
 Faculty members value ability and accomplishment in the selection process.
 Students learn a great deal from each other.
 Consequently, the program seeks a heterogeneous student population.
 Based on these values, all students are accepted to the program (see section titled "Program Advising").
 Therefore, the applicants do not rank order or specify their preferred lab groups, and prepare their application letter and reference accordingly.

-To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply to both:
+To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply to The Graduate School.

 Graduate School Admissions Requirements